uv-cpp/s3client/README.markdown

  *  https://github.com/h5p9sl/hmac_sha256
  *  https://github.com/amosnier/sha-2

-Requests are sent through a `WebClient` class which wraps `libcurl`, XML responses are parsed using C++11 regex library.
+Requests are sent through a `WebClient` class which wraps `libcurl` and *XML* responses are parsed using the standard regex library provided by the C++ compiler.

 ## License

 This software is distributed under the BSD three-clause license and has dependencies on the following software libraries:

-* libcurl - distributed unded the curl license, derived from MIT/X
+* *libcurl* - distributed unded the curl license, derived from MIT/X
-* Lyra, by Rene Rivera - distributed under the Boost license version 1.0
+* *Lyra*, by Rene Rivera - distributed under the Boost license version 1.0
-* Portable Hashing Library, by Stephan Brumme - distributed under the zlib license
+* *Portable Hashing Library*, by Stephan Brumme - distributed under the zlib license

 ## Sending S3 requests

 The `s3-client` application is just a wrapper around the `sss::SendS3Request` function.
-A `lib-s3-client` library will be provided in the future, but for the time being, source code needs to be compiled together with the application.

 E.g.